Welcome to the Warren Alpert Medical School of Brown University

 The pursuit of health to benefit society.

-This mission statement, adopted by the students, faculty and staff of Alpert Medical School in 2011, was inspired by that of the first known English speaking academic department of medicine (Aberdeen, Scotland, 1497).
+This mission statement, adopted by the students, faculty and staff of the Warren Alpert Medical School in 2011, was inspired by that of the first known English speaking academic department of medicine (Aberdeen, Scotland, 1497).

 Learn more about the mission, vision, and values of the Division of Biology and Medicine.